Lisa Carty: Nominations to the UN

 On June 25, 2021, President Joe Biden nominated Carty to be the United States ambassador to the United Nations Economic and Social Council, as well as an alternate representative to the United Nations.
 Hearings on her nominations were held before the Senate Foreign Relations Committee on October 5, 2021.
 The committee favorably reported her nominations to the Senate floor on November 3, 2021.
 The nominations expired at the end of the year and were returned to President Biden on January 3, 2022.

 President Biden renominated her to both positions the next day.
 The committee favorably reported both nominations to the Senate floor on January 12, 2022.
 On February 8, 2022, the Senate confirmed Carty to be the U.S. Ambassador to the UN Economic and Social Council by a vote of 68–27.
 She started her assignment on March 2, 2022.

 Carty was later confirmed to be an alternate representative to the UN on March 29, 2022, via voice vote.
 She started this assignment on April 8, 2022.

 Personal life

-Carty is married to William J. Burns, a career diplomat serving as the director of the Central Intelligence Agency.
+Carty is married to William J. Burns, a career diplomat who served as the director of the Central Intelligence Agency from 2021 to 2025.
 Carty and Burns have two daughters.
 She speaks French.